dai-shi/waku/README.md

 ### Router

 Waku provides a router built on top of the minimal API, and it serves as a reference implementation.
-While other router implementations can be used with Waku, this page focuses on the `waku/router` implementation.

 #### Client API

-To use the router, it is required to use the `Router` component instead of using `serve` directly.
+To use the router, it is required to use the `Router` component instead of using `Root` and `Slot` directly.
 The following code demonstrates how to use the `Router` component as the root component:

 ```tsx
 import { createRoot } from "react-dom/client";